takolad/small-business-geocoding/README.md

 Materialize CDN was use for nearly all CSS stylings including navbar with dropdown, cards & containers, images, buttons (with shadow effect), text stylings, etc.

-Google Fonts & JQuery was utelized as well
+Google Fonts & JQuery were utelized as well

 -Javascript Functionality-